ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 The command performs two actions:

-1. It adds the integer 5 to the current value of the `var` variable.
+1. It adds the number 5 to the current value of the `var` variable.

-2. It writes the result to the variable `var`.
+2. It writes the result back to the `var` variable.

 All other assignment operations work the same way.
 First, they do a mathematical or bitwise operation.
 Second, they assign the result to the variable.
-The assignments' syntax makes the code shorter and clearer.
+Using assignments makes your code shorter and clearer.

-Now we are ready to consider the increment and decrement operations.
+Now we will consider the increment and decrement operations.
 They have two forms: postfix and prefix.
-They are written in different ways.
+You should write them in different ways.
 The ++ and -- signs come after the variable name in the postfix form.
 They come before the variable name in the prefix form.

 Here is an example of the prefix increment:
 {line-numbers: false, format: Bash}